 Single Choice Early Action for First-Year Applicants

-If you would like an admissions decision by mid-December, you may apply under Yale’s Single-Choice Early Action program (otherwise known as Restrictive Early Action).
-The program is like other non-binding plans in that candidates who are admitted early need not respond to the offer of admission until May 1, and may apply to other schools for Regular Decision.
-Being admitted to Yale early would, for example, still allow you to compare offers of financial aid in the spring.
+Applicants who would like an admissions decision by mid-December may apply through Yale’s Single-Choice Early Action program (also known as Restrictive Early Action).
+The program is like other non-binding Early Action plans in that candidates who are admitted early may wait to respond to the offer of admission until May 1, and may apply to other schools for Regular Decision.

-Yale’s Early Action plan is unlike many other programs in that if you apply for Single-Choice Early Action at Yale, you may not simultaneously apply for Early Action or Early Decision to any other school with a few exceptions (see “Applying to Other Colleges and Universities” below).
-If you apply early to Yale, you are indicating that the only Early Action/Early Decision application you intend to file is Yale’s, unless another early application is covered by one of the exceptions listed below.
+Yale’s Early Action program is unlike many other programs in that applicants who apply through Single-Choice Early Action at Yale may not also apply through Early Action or Early Decision to any other school with a few exceptions (see below).

-For Single-Choice Early Action, the deadline to submit the Common Application or Coalition Application, along with the application fee or fee waiver request is November 1.
-Students will be notified of the admissions committee’s decision in mid-December.
-Admitted students will have until May 1 to accept an offer of admission.
+For Single-Choice Early Action applicants, the deadline to submit the Common Application or Coalition Application is November 1.
+Applicants receive an admissions decision in mid-December, and admitted students have until May 1 to reply to an offer of admission.

 The Single-Choice Early Action Application Process